How to Make the Best Chicken Stock

 6 sprigs fresh thyme

-Small bunch fresh parsley or dill
+Small bunch of fresh parsley, dill, or both

 2 teaspoons whole peppercorns